Ultimate Gorilla Trekking Guide

 Mountain gorillas live in family groups of 8–30 individuals led by a dominant silverback male, including several adult females and their offspring.

-Diet and Activities
+Diet & Activities

 Gorilla Trekking Locations in Uganda